mujiexu2/UCL-ELEC0135/README.md

 -- Learning rate can only be set to 0.001, while other learning rates provide extremely low training and validation accuracy.

 ### Testing
-After running the training and validation file, main.py will run that, it is critical to run inference.py.
+After running the training and validation file, which main.py does, it is critical to run inference.py.

---Inference.py does to apply the best model within the 20 epochs onto the test dataset, VGG-19 and Resnet-18 model.
+--Inference.py does applying the best model within the 20 epochs onto the test dataset, VGG-19 and Resnet-18 model.

-&emsp;&emsp; -- User needs to pick the model from the "model" file via checking the plot, the model epoch with the highest validation accuracy, to execute the model inference task.
+&emsp;&emsp; -- User needs to pick the model(.pth file) from the "model" file via checking the plot and the validation accuracy list.
+Find the model path of the 20 epochs with the highest validation accuracy, and execute the model inference task.

+&emsp;&emsp; -- The test accuracy, timing, and confusion matrix will be shown

-### Program Result Instruction
+### Others:
-While running each model, it will generate five files:

--- Logging for whole running process

--- Validation result for each epoch, total 20 epochs

--- Test result
+-- Augmentation.py： User can apply the data augmentation towards the training images to see transformations